Being settled in the UK refers to settlement or indefinite leave to remain, which is an immigration status.

 - you do not have any unspent criminal convictions

-- your employer certifies that you still have a job under your tier 2 visa.
+- your employer certifies that you still have a job under your skilled worker visa.

 Check GOV.UK guidance on living permanently in the UK and apply for settlement.